One of our tent camp on the Mongolian steppes Photo: James Lidster

 Day 6: Today always feels like a real adventure as we pass through the mountains of the Gobi Altai.
 It’s a dramatic journey that can take us along the course of an old river bed or some nomadic trail into the hills and then across a high plateau into a sandier desert habitat.
 In most years there is a shallow lake and our species list could be boosted by numerous ducks, waders, gulls and terns.
 Stately White-naped Cranes stalk around the margins, and this has become a reliable site for Asian Dowitcher in recent years, and careful watching may produce the local lydiae race of Pallas’s Reed Bunting - a potential split as Mongolian Bunting.
 Even if the lake is dry some natural springs still provide enough water for wagtails, pipits and warblers.
 Night camping near Orog Nuur, maybe to the sound of drumming Common Snipe, singing Richard’s Pipits, Asian Short-toed Larks and bugling Demoiselle Cranes.

 Day 7: Today promises to be rather special.
-An early start sees us transfer into our 4x4 support vehicles and ascend the mountain of Ikh Bogd, the highest mountain of the Gobi Altai which reaches an impressive height of 3,957m.
+An early start sees us taking our 4x4 vehicles to ascend the mountain of Ikh Bogd, the highest mountain of the Gobi Altai which reaches an impressive height of 3,957m.
 We’ll have looked up at this the previous day, and today we should be gazing down from its snowy summits.
 This is a very rarely visited mountain, and we will be somewhat pioneering in our birding today.
 Altai Snowcock should be present, and we stand a good chance of looking down on these huge birds.
 Other possibilities up here include Güldenstadt’s Redstart, and there is an outside chance of Hodgeson’s Bushchat, although it must be stressed this is by no means guaranteed.
 Whatever delights await us, we will be among the first western birders to visit this sacred mountain.
 Night camping at Orog Nuur.

 Day 8: After a final scan around Orog Nuur, we drive towards the fabled lake of Boon Tsagaan.
 Around early afternoon and about two thirds of the way there, we should reach a small lake and reedbed where species such as Black-necked and Slavonian Grebe, Ferruginous Duck, Red-crested Pochard, White-winged Tern, Temminck’s Stint and Oriental Reed Warbler are all possible, as are singing Savi’s Warblers, possibly the most easterly Savi’s Warblers in the World!
 Once at the main lake of Boon Tsagaan we’ll hopefully have time to do some birding before dinner.
 This is one of the most reliable sites in the world for seeing Relict Gull in breeding plumage, but they are nomadic and never guaranteed.
 However there are plenty of birds to keep us occupied here including Mongolian and Pallas’s Gulls, Caspian and Gull-billed terns, Eurasian Spoonbill, Great Egret and migrant shorebirds such as Pacific Golden Plover, Greater Sand Plover and Marsh Sandpiper.
 Every year is different and we never know what we might find.
 Rarities in previous years included the first Intermediate Egret for Mongolia!
 Even without these rarities the lake is a very reliable site for some quality species such as Pallas’s Fish Eagle and Swan Goose, the latter often in mixed flocks with Bar-headed Goose and the eastern form of Greylag Goose.
 Migrant passerines may also feature, from Pallas’s Grasshopper Warblers trying to hide in the short grass to Dusky Thrush feeding along the small river.
 We may also be lucky enough to find a stunning white-headed variety of Yellow Wagtail, the easternmost and probably the rarest of the Western Yellow Wagtail forms.
 During dinner we may be treated to a fly-past from Pallas’s Sandgrouse, as they come to the small river near our camp to drink.
 Night camping near Boon Tsagaan Nuur.